 Another form that business owners repeatedly get into trouble with is relying upon store bought employment applications.
 In today’s legal environment, these forms need to be updated regularly.
 Consider in Philadelphia alone you can no longer inquire on the application if your applicant has a criminal record (effective March 2016) or what they were being paid at their current job (will become effective April 2017) .
 A recent corporate client asked me to review its employment application and his store bought forms did not comply with either Philadelphia specific legal requirement.
 In reviewing his other store purchased form we told him the restrictive covenant in its employment agreement was also not enforceable because it was too broad and that the manner in which it was implemented with respect to current employees was also an issue that prevented enforcement.

-Doug Leavitt and the attorneys at Danziger Shapiro, P.C. are available to assist you in connection with preparing or reviewing your transaction documents.
+The attorneys at Danziger Shapiro, P.C. are available to assist you in connection with preparing or reviewing your transaction documents.
 An ounce of prevention is a good investment to make sure the agreements you are using will actually work and accomplish what you want to achieve.
 Please call us for a consultation to discuss your concerns.
 We look forward to hearing from you.

 This entry is presented for informational purposes only and is not intended to constitute legal advice.